code-423n4/2022-12-forgeries/README.md

 ## Out of scope

-*List any files/contracts that are out of scope for this audit.*

-1. Openzeppelin dependency contracts
+1. OpenZeppelin dependency contracts
-2. Chainlink depedency architecture / contracts
+2. Chainlink dependency architecture / contracts
 3. Issues / drawbacks of using specific EIP standards (EIP721 (NFT Token standard), EIP1167 (minimal proxies/clones))
-4. Assume NFT up for raffle and NFT that is used for the raffle are both non-malicious contract (While this is good to note)
+4. Assuming that the NFT up for raffle and NFT that is used for the raffle are both non-malicious contracts not attempting to compromise this raffle contract (within reason).
+Assume creators of raffles will do checks to ensure that the NFT itself is not compromised or unusual preventing the functioning of the raffle contract.

 # Additional Context

-1. We have no unique curve logic or mathmetical models in this contract.
+1. We have no unique curve logic or mathematical models in this contract.
+2. This contract should prevent the owner from iterrupting the contest until the timelock unlocks at the end and preventing any users that do not win from withdrawing the NFT.

 ## Scoping Details
 ```